Amid slowing economic growth, forex shortages and currency depreciation, retail rentals have doubled in naira terms since December 2014.

 “Local and international investors into Nigeria have typically always taken a long-term view and they are being realistic to the current economic climate and adapting their business and operating models.”

 Although risks are still abundant with barriers to entry remaining high, Edu says it is fair to say that Nigeria still has specific political and economic risks and outside of Lagos it is difficult to develop without the support of the State Government.

 Developers and investors now see the benefit of having a strong local partner rather than trying to enter the market by themselves, examples of these retailers include the likes of Pick n Pay and Leventis and Carrefour and CFAO.
-Investors are more cautious about their expansion plans and some may look at limited entry rollout or smaller developments.
+Investors are more cautious about their expansion plans and some may look at limited entry rollout or smaller developments, he points out.

 Credit: CNBC Africa